-Note: The Arizona General Education Curriculum (AGEC-S) is embedded in the Associate of Science degree.
-Upon completion (including the Special Requirements) of the AGEC with a grade of "C" or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.
+Note: The Arizona General Education Curriculum (AGEC) is embedded in the Associate of Science degree.
+Upon completion of all 32-25 credit hours of the AGEC with a grade of "C" or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.